Need to migrate a WordPress site to a new domain?

 - Tools that work to resolve issues

-It would be nice if that was done BEFORE a site owners had to face abandoning a much-loved domain to extricate his business from a mess that may not have been of his own making… Or – heaven forbid – go out of business as a direct consequence of draconian penalties.
+It would be nice if that was done BEFORE a site owner had to face abandoning a much-loved domain to extricate his business from a mess that may not have been of his own making… Or – heaven forbid – go out of business as a direct consequence of Draconian penalties.

-The most important stage trying to migrate a WordPress site to new domain is gaining a thorough understanding of the potential problems lurking within internal pages.
+The most important stage of trying to migrate a WordPress site to a new domain is gaining a thorough understanding of the potential problems lurking within internal pages.
 Leaving all the low-grade domain-level incoming links behind is a given as you switch to a new domain.
 However, you must exercise great care not to transfer any bad karma from internal pages loaded with bad links.

 There’s no indication of Google providing us with a bunch of carrots any time soon, and many more people will realise that they are between the proverbial rock and a hard place.

-If you want to migrate a WordPress site to new domain, remember that it is not rocket science – it just requires careful attention to detail.
+If you want to migrate a WordPress site to a new domain, remember that it is not rocket science – it just requires careful attention to detail.
 Do so, and in my experience, the results are invariably positive.

 - *2 – MOZ – Google algorithm changes